[ Homepage

 Furnace must obtain a ticket for the ranger-guided hike or a hiking permit at the visitor

-least four days in advance.
-These popular hikes often fill weeks in advance,
+Ranger Led Programs.
+These popular hikes often fill weeks in advance, so

 Trailhead